 Remember when I was talking about “Intentional” being my word of the year?
 And how I “intended” to do something different for above toilet art in the bathroom?
 Well folks, this is more like what I had in mind.

 And for refresher’s sake, this is what we had hanging above the toilet before…trivets.
 I liked them…I just didn’t LOVE them.

-Anywho, no sooner did I write my little post about being intentional, in both life and in general and decorating our home, I hopped on that trusty laptop of mine to a site I’m all to familiar with and purchased a print I have been drooling over for months.
+Anywho, no sooner did I write my little post about being intentional, in both life and in general, and decorating our home, I hopped on that trusty laptop of mine to a site I’m all too familiar with and purchased a print I have been drooling over for months.

-No sooner did the print arrive, I hopped in the truck and scooted my little butt over to target to pick out a basic, white, $16 frame for my new art.
+No sooner did the print arrive, than I hopped in the truck and hurried my little butt over to Target to pick out a basic, white, $16 frame for my new art.
 Like I needed an excuse to go to Target.
-The truck is pretty much in auto pilot once I get behind the wheel.
-He’s all “must…go…to Target” which, for the record, I’m envisioning in a robot voice with human intonation kind of like Rosie’s voice in the Jetsons.
+The truck is pretty much on autopilot once I get behind the wheel.
+He’s all “must…go…to Target” which, for the record, I’m envisioning in a robot voice with human intonation like Rosie’s voice in The Jetsons.

 loose in the wall later and we had an updated toilet nook.

 Pssst…Any big weekend plans for you guys and gals out there?
-I’ve got a couple of craft projects that I’m dying to work on, along with a couple other bathroom refreshes.
-That is, if I can get the other half of Casa Campbell on board.
+I’ve got a couple of craft projects that I’m dying to work on, along with a couple of other bathroom refreshes.
+That is if I can get the other half of Casa Campbell on board.